Kalixo-Labs/kalixolabs.com/content/homepage/opener.md

 weight: 1
 ---

-Welcome to Buettner Consulting!
-We are a consulting firm located in Birmingham, AL, founded in 2021.
+Welcome to Kalixo Labs!
+We are a consulting firm specializing in hemp-products, remediation technologies, computational chemistry, and lab design.
-We specialize in data, technology, and statistical analysis projects, ranging from data science pipelines, to clinical trial statistical reports.
+Founded by Dr. Kevin Schmidt and Alex Buettner in 2021, Kalixo Labs is providing solutions to the world of hemp manufacturing, drug delivery, and remediation technologies.

-Whether you need help designing your next experiment, understanding your data in ways that benefit your business, or bringing your technological presence into the future, we are here to help.
+Whether you need help designing your next experiment, optimizing your production facility, improving your product line, or giving your customers the latest in hemp research, we are here to help.